Qfd/cryptionary/README.md

 [Wikipedia Entry](<https://en.wikipedia.org/wiki/The_DAO_(organization)>)

-"Decentralised, Autonomous Organisation" - a smart contract built on Ethereum designed to act like a Venture Capitalist (handing out money to projects) that was hacked, causing the Ethereum Classic fork (i.e. undoing the hack).
+"decentralized, Autonomous Organisation" - a smart contract built on Ethereum designed to act like a Venture Capitalist (handing out money to projects) that was hacked, causing the Ethereum Classic fork (i.e. undoing the hack).

 ## Dash (XCO)